tmarenko/mff_auto/README.md

 - `Missions Queue` allows you to add, edit or remove available missions in **mff_auto**.

-  `Run` button will run all checked missions from top to button.
+  `Run` button will run all checked missions from top to bottom.

 - `Setting` allows you to edit available settings.